Our Non-Executive Directors

 In recognition of my work, I became the Prince of Wales’ Ambassador for the East of England in 2008.
 I was then made an MBE for services to the community in 2017.

-I joined NSFT in October 2019 and am pleased to be able to use my skills and experience to benefit the Trust.
-I enjoy working with colleagues to help drive further improvements for service users.
+I joined NSFT in October 2019 and am pleased to be able to use my skills and my lived experience to benefit the Trust.
+I have found colleagues and the staff I have met to be compassionate and caring and I look forward to making a contribution to the Trust.